 Again, through use of a higher temperature (60 °C), the catalyst loading could be decreased down to 1 mol% (Table 1, entry 5).
-This resulted in the same consumption of HBpin after 24 hrs (at RT) as with 5 mol% (Table 1, entry 4), however resulting product distribution differs.
-With higher temperatures favoring the formation of the triply-reduced methanol equivalent (product C, Scheme 6).
+This resulted in the same consumption of HBpin after 24 h (at RT) as with 5 mol% (Table 1, entry 4); however, the resulting product distribution differs, with higher temperatures favouring the formation of the triply reduced methanol equivalent (product C, Scheme 6).

-The formation of higher reduced species indicates a likely change in the mechanism.
-Previously, $3^{si}$ showed no reactivity towards HBpin and as such a non-hydridic mechanism based on the initial formation of $9^{si}$ was proposed.
-Computational analysis found that coordination of HBpin and subsequent reduction of the exocyclic carbonyl of $9^{si}$ was found to be rate determining.
-Turnover was achieved through coordination /insertion of an additional CO2 on the opposite side of the Al---Al plane resulting in formation of an 8-membered ring which collapses to reform $9^{si}$ with release of the formic acid equivalent.
-This mechanism also further supports the observed selectivity towards product A.
+The formation of more highly reduced species indicates a likely change in the mechanism.
+Previously, $3^{Si}$ showed no reactivity towards HBpin and as such a non-hydridic mechanism based on the initial formation of 9Si was proposed.
+From computational analysis, coordination of HBpin and subsequent reduction of the exocyclic carbonyl of 9Si was found to be rate determining.
+Turnover was achieved through coordination/ insertion of an additional CO2 on the opposite side of the Al...Al plane resulting in formation of an 8-membered ring which collapses to reform 9si with release of the formic acid equivalent.
+This mechanism also further supports the observed selectivity towards product A.16